-This note was written in February 2012.
-At the time, I was drawing up a marketing plan for Daughters and felt very overwhelmed.
-It has become easier for me to talk about my work but I still struggle with finding the balance between being appropriate and being obnoxious.
+Update: I wrote this note in February 2012.
+At the time, I was drawing up a marketing plan for my debut novel Daughters Who Walk This Path and felt quite overwhelmed.
+It has become more comfortable for me to talk about my work, but I still struggle with finding the balance between being appropriate and being obnoxious.

 I’m sure most of you heard the news in 2011 that the world’s population has surpassed 7,000,000,000 people.
 What this means is that there are a lot of us walking around on planet earth.
-Not only are we competing for the necessities of life, we’re competing for the opportunity to display our talents to the largest audience.
+Not only are we competing for the necessities of life, but we’re also competing for the opportunity to display our talents to the most massive audience.

 I’ll be completely open with you (after all there’s nothing as intimate as an article posted on a public internet site) that this has been a challenge for me.
 One of the life lessons my dear mother taught came from a Yoruba proverb, “when your yam is sprouting, you cover it with your hand.”